suchitgupta60/strato-azure-setup/README.md

 # strato-azure-setup

-I had the same issue when setting up with Azure instance.
+I had the some issue when setting up with Azure instance first time.
 I had to create and delete instances several times to get the right configurations to work.
 But once you get it right it works like a charm.

 Here is what you need to check when you are creating the instance on azure:
 1. There are couple different flavor of instances (individual node, single-node, multi-node) that you can pick from.
 In my case I picked individual node.